Boat on water below buildings

 We have enjoyed the best three days in Porto and are off to Lisbon by train in the morning.

-A great way to leave the beautiful city of Porto.
+It is a great way to leave the beautiful city of Porto.

 2 comments